Drought-Tolerant Agave Plant Grows Well in Containers

-Agave are truly ‘fuss-free’ container plants that thrive with sporadic watering and can handle a variety of exposures including full sun to filtered shade, depending on the species.
-In zones 8 and above, most agave can be grown outdoors in the ground or in containers all year long (there are some exceptions, so research the cold hardiness of your species ahead of time).
-However, for those who live in colder climates, most agave species will not survive cold winter temperatures, so growing them in containers where they can be brought inside is essential.
+Agave is a fuss-free container plant that thrives on sporadic watering.
+It can handle a variety of light exposures depending on the species, from full sun to filtered shade.
+In Zone 8 and above, most agave can be grown in the ground or in containers, year-round.
+(There are exceptions, so research your species ahead of time).
+Northern winters would be too severe for the succulent to handle, so gardeners in colder zones likely haven’t seen agave growing in landscapes.